These Tables Of Values Represent Continuous Functions

 10 min read

 Let's explore the fascinating world of continuous functions and how we can discern their nature through tables of values.
-While a table alone might not offer a complete picture, it provides invaluable insights into a function's behavior and allows us to make informed judgments about its continuity But it adds up..
+While a table alone might not offer a complete picture, it provides invaluable insights into a function's behavior and allows us to make informed judgments about its continuity Easy to understand, harder to ignore..

 Understanding Continuous Functions